Data

 Table showing data of education of population 25 years and over:

-High school graduate (includes equivalency) - 20.9%
+High school graduate (includes equivalency) - 20.70%

-Some college or associate's degree - 18.8%
+Some college or associate's degree - 18.90%

-Bachelor's degree - 18.4%
+Bachelor's degree - 18.20%

-Graduate or professional degree - 14.1%
+Graduate or professional degree - 16.70%

 Colorado's New Americans play an important role in the workforce

-Table showing data of top industries with highest share of foreign born workers:
+Table showing data of top industries with highest share of foreign-born workers:

-1. Educational services, and health care and social assistance
+1. Educational services, and health care and social assistance - 18.8%

-3. Professional, scientific, and management, and administrative and waste management services
+2. Professional, scientific, and management, and administrative and waste management services - 15.3%

-4. Arts, entertainment, and recreation, and accommodation and food services
+4. Arts, entertainment, and recreation, and accommodation and food services - 9.3%

-6. Retail trade
+5. Retail trade - 8.4%

 Colorado's New Americans speak many languages

 Colorado's New Americans speak diverse languages.
 The benefits of speaking multiple languages include the ability to connect with diverse communities and markets, increased cultural awareness, and sensitivity.
 These are the top 10 languages according to American Community Survey data collected by the U.S. Census Bureau.
 In addition to these languages, there are many more languages spoken in Colorado.
+Source: ACS Table B16001, 2022 5-year estimate

 1. Spanish